MindaugasVaitkus2/pythonCrawlerFinal/README.md

 ## The program
 ### The program will create 6 files
-- 4 assignment files.
+- 4 Assignment files.
-- 1 index file.
+- 1 Index file.
-- 1 linksToScrabe.
+- 1 File containing the links the crawler will crawl and scrabe.

+# deficiencies
+- The program does not handle the irregularities in the HTML.
+Examples are the pictures that has either the ending .jpg or .jpeg.
+Furthermore in the assignment 4 file, the <li> tag has not been properly scraped given random in the content of the list.